microo8/golymer/README.md

 under construction

+contribution of all kind is welcome (maybe some better project name? also an logo)

 ![Caution image](caution.png)

 With golymer you can create your own HTML custom elements, just by registering an go struct.
 The innerHTML of the shadowDOM has automatic data bindings to the struct fields.